brandonchastain/HaloMods/README.md

 Check for non-manifold edges.
 From edge edit mode, click Select -> All by trait -> Non-manifold.
 There shouldn't be any non-manifold edges in your structure (except for render-only edges like ladders, teleporters, streams).

-If there are non-manifold edges, connect them (if it's obvious).
+If there are non-manifold edges, connect them (if it's obviously disconnected).
+Check the normal face (enable backface culling on the material for an easier way to tell).
+These must be correct for the edges to be manifold.
 If it's not obvious, it could be a duplicated face/object.
 Check the specific error given by Tool.exe and look it up on the BSP troubleshooting guide.